-My collaborations with ELSI form the heart of my experiments into geochemical conditions that promoted the formation of oligomers and polymers on the early Earth.
+My collaborations with ELSI and now the University of New South Wales form the heart of my experiments into geochemical conditions that promoted the formation of oligomers and polymers on the early Earth.
 Over the past 60 years, hundreds of experiments have demonstrated that there are many pathways for generating simple compounds that make up life.
 These synthesis pathways are driven by diverse energy sources, including lightning bolts, infalling meteorites and comets, solar and galactic radiation, reactive minerals and hydrothermal vents.
 The compounds produced include amino acids, sugars and carboxylic acids, which make up key molecules related to genetics and metabolism.
 But the picture is far from complete- the most important biological molecules are long, delicate chains of these compounds called polymers.
 Though we can imagine conditions that create the links of the chains, recent research has turned to the conditions that link chains end-to-end without creating cross-linked, non-reactive tar.

 Visiting the Cobalt 60 Gamma Radiation Facility at the Tokyo Institute of Technology.
 Don’t worry- the gamma source is lowered into the ground while we are in the room.